ibexa/documentation-developer/docs/trainings/commerce/pim/012_product_shelving.md

 If you're curious, you can find the `product_categories` taxonomy configuration in `vendor/ibexa/product-catalog/src/bundle/Resources/config/prepend.yaml`.

-TODO: Something interesting to do using the Taxo API?

 Exercise:

-- Create a "Mountain Bike" category with two child categories "4 Series" and "5 Series"
+- Create a "Bike" category, its child "Mountain Bike" category, with for the latter two children categories "4 Series" and "5 Series"
 - Categorize the products from previous chapter's exercise into the right series:

+- Bike
     - Mountain Bike
         - 4 Series
             - Fuji
             - Matterhorn
             - Annapurna
             - Etna
         - 5 Series
             - Kilimanjaro
             - Stádda
             - Aconcagua
             - Ventoux
             - Castor